A2Amir/Search-Algorithms-A-Star-and-Dynamic-Prgramming/README.md

 * Optimality and the tradeoffs associated with finding the best solution vs finding a solution that is good enough.
 * Online vs Offline algorithms and how we can avoid complex computation on the road by precomputing best paths whenever possible.

+The fundamental problem in motion planning is that a robot might live in a world like below and it might want to find its way to a goal and has to device a plan to get to the goal.
+This same problem occurs for a self driving car that might live in a city near a highway on a network of streets.
+It has to find its way around and navigate to its target location which need to pan a path.

 <p align="right"> <img src="./img/1.jpg" style="right;" alt=" Pseudocode" width="600" height="400"> </p>